WHAT’S IT TAKE TO COMPETE LIKE A BEAST

-Today I wanted to get you a quick strategy tip for competition.
+Today I wanted to get you a quick strategy tip for Track and Field Throws Meet competition.

-A few tips back, I talked about prepping for meet…
+A few tips back, I talked about prepping for a track meet…

-…but it’s also important to understand how to compete at the meet.
+…but it’s also important to understand how to compete at that meet.

 Well, the other girls were doing it, but they shouldn’t have either.